RangerKD/CFTLD/README.md

-# Introduction
+# CFTLD

-This is a fork of the [C++ implementation of OpenTLD](https://github.com/gnebehay/OpenTLD) called CFTLD.
+This is a fork of [CFTLD](https://github.com/klahaag/CFtld), which was a fork of [OpenTLD](https://github.com/gnebehay/OpenTLD).

 OpenTLD was originally proposed in [1] and implemented by Georg Nebehay in C++.
+CFTLD was implemented by github user klahaag.

+*From the author:*

 This fork uses C++ implementations of correlation filter based trackers as short-term trackers.
 Both short-term trackers are modified variants of the visual trackers proposed in [2,3].
 The short-term trackers are extended with target loss detection capabilities as in [4] and use the C++ implementation [5] of the FHOG features proposed in [6].
-More implementation details of the short-term trackers can be found [here](src/3rdparty/cf_tracking/README.md).
 The detection cascade is only used to suggest possible target locations to the short-term trackers for redetection purposes.
 It cannot reinitialize the short-term trackers.
 The short-term trackers decide whether a suggested patch actually contains the target.

-The system starts with the KCF as default short-term tracker.
+KCF is the default short-term tracker.

 # Commercial Use (US)
 The code using linear correlation filters may be affected by a US patent.
 If you want to use this code commercially in the US please refer to http://www.cs.colostate.edu/~vision/ocof_toolset_2012/index.php for possible patent claims.